shahrzl/kdbplus/portfolioTracker/README.md

-###Preview of version 0.2
+###Preview of version 0.3
 ======================

 ####What's new?

-* Support multiple currencies.
-PnL in currencies other than USD will be automatically converted to USD.
-* Added product informations such as name and exchange.
-* Aggregate view by Account.
+* Use publish/subscribe mechanism between pnlsvc.q and execsvc.q.
+This is based on u.q source code from http://code.kx.com/wiki/Cookbook/publishsubscribe.
+* Bug Fixes.
-* Live Chart for market data.
+* Small Enhancements for Trade Entry functionality.

 Screenshot: